 - Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
 Ensure the institutions within your portfolio are meeting their budget targets and using their resources as efficiently as possible. - 3.
-In conceri with the Boards of B.C.'s colleges and universities, set targets for post-secondary graduates that will enable our province to match the skills we need with the skills we are graduating. - Continue to minimize overheads within our publicly funded universities and, where possible, consolidate functions across different post-secondary institutions. - Review the student loan program and make recommendations for improvement to ensure the loan program is meeting the needs of today's students.
+In concert with the Boards of B.C.'s colleges and universities, set targets for post-secondary graduates that will enable our province to match the skills we need with the skills we are graduating. - 4.
+Continue to minimize overheads within our publicly funded universities and, where possible, consolidate functions across different post-secondary institutions. - Review the student-loan program and make recommendations for improvement to ensure the loan program is meeting the needs of today's students.

-- 5. Implement our commitment in Strong Economy, Secure Tomorrow to secure another 10 new non-treaty benefit agreements over the next two years and showcase the economic and social results of these agreements to encourage further First Nation participation. - 6.
-Work with B.C.
-First Nations to ensure they participate in the Standing Offer Program by BC Hydro through the First Nations Clean Energy Business Fund. - Work with the Minister of Jobs, Tourism and Skills Training to increase the number of First Nations people patiicipating in our apprenticeship and skills-training programs to ensure economic prosperity includes First Nations members. - 6.
-Include the requirement for post-secondary boards to undertake an institution-wide core review of their programming to ensure student seats are being filled. - 7.
-Cooperating with the Ministry of Agriculture, ensure that a Centre of Excellence in Agriculture is created at the University of the Fraser Valley. - Implement our government's commitment to establish a School of Traditional Chinese Medicine at apublicly funded B.C. postsecondary institution. - Deliver on the BC Jobs Plan targets contained in our International Education Strategy including doubling the number of international students studying in British Columbia by 2016.
+- 6. Include the requirement for post-secondary boards to undertake an institution-wide core review of their programming to ensure student seats are being filled. • - 7.
+Co-operating with the Ministry of Agriculture, ensure that a Centre of Excellence in Agriculture is created at the University of the Fraser Valley. - 8.
+Implement our government's commitment to establish a School of Traditional Chinese Medicine at a publicly funded B.C. post-secondary institution. - 9.
+Deliver on the BC Jobs Plan targets contained in our International Education Strategy including increasing the number of international students in British Columbia by 50 per cent by 2016.